bajpainaman/siactic/README.md

 ## Transport Protocol

-Although Sciatic Protocol is transport agnostic, HTTP is the default transport protocol.
+Although owen avalabs protocall  is transport agnostic, HTTP is the default transport protocol.
 Additional security layers, like HTTPS and SSL, are recommended to secure communications.

 ## Use Cases

 ### 1. **Model Training and Deployment**
 **Scenario:** A data science team trains and deploys a machine learning model using resources from multiple cloud providers.

-- **Discovery:** The team discovers datasets and model training services across different cloud platforms using Sciatic Protocol.
+- **Discovery:** The team discovers datasets and model training services across different cloud platforms using owen avalabs protocall .
 - **Transaction:** They initiate model training on Platform A, involving parameter tuning and optimization.
 - **Execution:** The model is evaluated on Platform B for performance metrics and compared with benchmarks.
 - **Post-Execution:** Feedback and updates are exchanged to improve model accuracy and efficiency over time.